 describe the reduction of nitrate(III) and nitrate(V) to ammonia using 'nascent hydrogen' type systems and the brown ring test for nitrate(V).
-Oxygen Students should be able to: Allotropes of oxygen: O_2 and O_3 (trioxygen or state that oxygen is a main component of the atmosphere; ozone) test for oxygen in the lab; explain how trioxygen forms in the stratosphere from photochemical reactions and its action as a screen of ultraviolet radiation; state that trioxygen forms in the lower atmosphere as an air pollutant (chemistry of formation will not be tested); Laboratory preparation of oxygen describe the preparation of oxygen gas from oxides and peroxides; Reaction of oxygen with metals and non-metals describe the formation of compounds of oxygen by direct union between oxygen and various elements and to classify oxides as acidic, basic, amphoteric or neutral; distinguish between normal and mixed oxides (typified by Fe_3O_4 and Pb_3O_4) in terms of the species present in these compounds; Hydrogen peroxide and peroxides describe a laboratory preparation of hydrogen peroxide from barium peroxide; describe the main properties of hydrogen peroxide namely, as oxidising agent, as a reducing agent with oxidants stronger than itself (MnO_4^- and $Cr_2O_7^{-2-}$), and as a thermally unstable liquid; recognize the relatively weak nature of the peroxide bond and the ease of its homolysis to form free radicals; describe the structure and bonding of the peroxide ion in sodium and barium peroxide (as typical compounds) and its reaction with water, acid and with carbon dioxide; Superoxide ion describe the structure and bonding of the superoxide ion in KO_2 and its reaction with water.
-Sulfur Students should be able to: Allotropes of sulfur (S_8) : rhombic and monoclinic sulfur recognize the effect of temperature on the stability of the two allotropes; Hydrogen sulfide recognize the odour and toxicity of hydrogen sulfide; describe how H_2S can be prepared from sulfides and explain its properties as a weak dibasic acid, a reducing agent and as a precipitant for insoluble sulphides; Sulfur dioxide and sulfuric(IV) (sulfurous) acid, sulfates(IV) (sulfites) describe how sulfur dioxide, sulfuric(IV) and sulfates(IV) can be made and interconverted in the laboratory and explain their reducing character;
+Oxygen Students should be able to: Allotropes of oxygen: $O_2$ and $O_3$ (trioxygen or ozone) state that oxygen is a main component of the atmosphere; ozone) test for oxygen in the lab; explain how trioxygen forms in the stratosphere from photochemical reactions and its action as a screen of ultraviolet radiation; state that trioxygen forms in the lower atmosphere as an air pollutant (chemistry of formation will not be tested); Laboratory preparation of oxygen describe the preparation of oxygen gas from oxides and peroxides; Reaction of oxygen with metals and non-metals describe the formation of compounds of oxygen by direct union between oxygen and various elements and to classify oxides as acidic, basic, amphoteric or neutral; distinguish between normal and mixed oxides (typified by $Fe_3O_4$ and $Pb_3O_4$ ) in terms of the species present in these compounds; Hydrogen peroxide and peroxides describe a laboratory preparation of hydrogen peroxide from barium peroxide; describe the main properties of hydrogen peroxide namely, as oxidising agent, as a reducing agent with oxidants stronger than itself (MnO 4 - and Cr 2 O 2- ), and as a thermally unstable liquid; recognize the relatively weak nature of the peroxide bond and the ease of its homolysis to form free radicals; describe the structure and bonding of the peroxide ion in sodium and barium peroxide (as typical compounds) and its reaction with water, acid and with carbon dioxide; Superoxide ion describe the structure and bonding of the superoxide ion in $\mathrm{KO}2$ and its reaction with water.
+Sulfur Students should be able to: Allotropes of sulfur $(S_8)$ : rhombic and monoclinic sulfur recognize the effect of temperature on the stability of the two allotropes; Hydrogen sulfide recognize the odour and toxicity of hydrogen sulfide; describe how $H_2S$ can be prepared from sulfides and explain its properties as a weak dibasic acid, a reducing agent and as a precipitant for insoluble sulphides; Sulfur dioxide and sulfuric(IV) (sulfurous) acid, sulfates(IV) (sulfites) describe how sulfur dioxide, sulfuric(IV) and sulfates(IV) can be made and interconverted in the laboratory and explain their reducing character;

-Sulfur trioxide and sulfuric(VI) (sulfuric) acid describe how sulfur trioxide, sulfuric(VI) and sulfates(VI) can be made and interconverted in the laboratory; describe reactions of concentrated sulfuric(VI) acid as an involatile proton donor capable of displacing more volatile acids from their salts, oxidising agent, strong dehydrating agent and sulfonating agent in organic chemistry; Thiosulfate describe the formation of thiosulfate ion from sulfate(IV) and its reaction with acids, iodine and chlorine; Structure of oxoanions of sulfur draw the electronic structures and shapes of the ions: sulfite, sulfate and thiosulfate and recognize the presence of electronic delocalization in these structures; Sulfur ovides as environmental pollutants recognize the fact that the two sulfur atoms in thiosulfate are present in different structural environments and the implication of this on the oxidation state; Sultur oxides as environmental pollutants explain why sulfur oxides are often present in the atmosphere as contaminants, their origin in fossil fuels and their role in the formation of acid rain and its environmental impact.
-Sulfur oxides as environmental pollutants are present in different structural environments implication of this on the oxidation state; explain why sulfur oxides are often present atmosphere as contaminants, their origin in foss and their role in the formation of acid rain
+Sulfur trioxide and sulfuric(VI) (sulfuric) acid describe how sulfur trioxide, sulfuric(VI) and sulfates(VI) can be made and interconverted in the laboratory; describe reactions of concentrated sulfuric(VI) acid as an involatile proton donor capable of displacing more volatile acids from their salts, oxidising agent, strong dehydrating agent and sulfonating agent in organic chemistry; Thiosulfate describe the formation of thiosulfate ion from sulfate(IV) and its reaction with acids, iodine and chlorine; Structure of oxoanions of sulfur draw the electronic structures and shapes of the ions: sulfite, sulfate and thiosulfate and recognize the presence of electronic delocalization in these structures; Sulfur oxides as environmental pollutants recognize the fact that the two sulfur atoms in thiosulfate are present in different structural environments and the implication of this on the oxidation state; explain why sulfur oxides are often present in the atmosphere as contaminants, their origin in fossil fuels and their role in the formation of acid rain and its environmental impact.